apigee/apigee-edge-drupal/README.md

 The core functionality of this module is complete and we are currently completing final testing and critical issue fixes.
-We encourage you to download and evaluate the module, and to use our [Github issue queue](https://github.com/apigee/apigee-edge-drupal/issues) to give feedback, ask questions, or log issues.
+We encourage you to download and evaluate the module, and to use our [GitHub issue queue](https://github.com/apigee/apigee-edge-drupal/issues) to give feedback, ask questions, or log issues.

 Following the same concept of [Drupal 8 Experimental modules](https://www.drupal.org/core/experimental),